forcedotcom/SalesforceMobileSDK-Samples/hybrid/readme.md

 - for platforms/android, click on the project name, and change it to $appname
 - once everything is built, right-click on the $appname project and choose run as Android application

-## To lad the ios project in xcode:
+## To load the ios project in xcode:
-- start xode and pick $appname/platforms/ios/$appname.xcodeproj
+- start xcode and pick $appname/platforms/ios/$appname.xcodeproj
 - build and run

 ## To run the application from the command line, simply do: